 Just to make things easier and understandable we should change the axis to start at our start date (1 June)

-If you look at the red bar, what we want to see is it hovering at the correct start point.
+If you look at the red bar, what we want to see is it hovering at the correct start point (we don’t want to see the blue bar- it must disappear).
 So the ‘Set Up’ is correct, but the next step (Print and Distribution) should start at 12 June.
 To make this appear to float, we can make the blue bar overlap the red bar and change it to white to blend in with the background.

 You will need to make the series overlap (format a series), and depending on your column order you may need to change the order (right click on the chart and choose Select Data).